CequinaVFX/LabelCraft/README.md

 - Node-specific presets for quick label application.
 - Supports Python 2.7 and 3.7, ensuring compatibility across Nuke versions.

+A detailed guide on how to use LabelCraft is available at [CequinaVFX's blog](https://www.cequinavfx.com/post/label-craft).

 ## Requirements
 - **Nuke:** Version 11 or later.
 - **Operating System:** Windows, macOS, or Linux.